ggrumbley/react-spreadsheet/README.md

-# react-spreadsheet
+# Simple React Spreadsheet
 A simple spreadsheet made with non-JSX React.